juhoinkinen/Annif-wiki/Usage-with-Docker.md

 Here it is assumed that the current working directory is the one containing the source code (thus the use of `$(pwd)`).

-# Steps for creating data image to be used in Portainer
+# Steps for creating data image for Portainer

-1. Train a model and store `projects.cfg` and models data to `~/annif-projects`.
+1. Train models and store `projects.cfg` and `data/` directory to `~/annif-projects`.

-2. Build a data container:
+2. Build a data image (which [could also be versioned with a custom tag](https://docs.docker.com/engine/reference/commandline/build/#tag-an-image--t), the default tag is `latest`):

     ```docker build -t annif-data -f Dockerfile-data ~/annif-projects```

     Here the data for models are included in the image, but the corpora are not (even if they happen to reside in `~/annif-projects`).

-3. Test locally:

-    ```docker-compose -f docker-compose-portainer.yml up```

-    Here the data are mounted from the "annif-data" container (i.e. image) filesystem (in `/annif-projects/`) to a named docker volume (`annif-data`), from where the data can be used by the "annif-app" container.

-4. Make annif-data image `.tar`:

-    ```docker save --output annif-data.tar annif-data```

-    and directly upload it to Portainer (An alternative solution would be to push the annif-data image to quay.io.
-For that a repository for data images would be needed.)
+3. Push the image to https://quay.io/repository/natlibfi/annif-data:

+    ```docker push quay.io/natlibfi/annif-data```

+In [docker-compose-portainer.yml](https://github.com/NatLibFi/Annif/blob/master/docker-compose-portainer.yml#L38) the `/annif-projects` directory of this data image is mounted to the data volume and the directory is then accessible by other services defined in the compose file.

 &nbsp;
 &nbsp;